 Serving breakfast and lunch, Cafe Nomad has a Starbucks feel, but with a rural Maine chic vibe.
 Do try the Nomad Burger, the best veggie black bean burger I’ve had.
 290 Restaurant & Pub offers tasty pub fare and local brews for lunch and dinner.
 I find it a bit ironic that Taste of Eden Vegan Cafe and Smoking’ Dave’s Backyard BBQ & Grill sit right next to each other.
 Both offer lunch and dinner.
 Norway Brewing Company offers their own brews and excellent food (if on the menu, try the jambalaya) for late afternoon and evening dining.
 They are a part of the Western Maine Beer Trail I covered in a previous blog post.
 Ari’s Pizza & Subs offers, yep, you guessed it, pizza and subs for lunch and dinner.
 They feature a homemade pizza dough with local ingredients.
 In addition they prepare salads and spaghetti dinners.
-Finally if you’d like some fine dining after a day in Norway Maine, 76 Pleasant Street is the place to go.
-Located 1/4 a mile from the end of Main Street, they are easily accessible.
-However, reservations are highly recommended.
+A relative newcomer to the dining scene is Dolce Amici Gelato & Cocktails has a great vibe and a colorful umbrella covered outdoor seating area.
+They offer many varieties of gelato as well as specialty sandwiches, salads, appetizers and entrees.

 8) Health & Wellness